+Ad Fontes Media rates HuffPost in the Skews Left category of bias and as Generally Reliable/Analysis OR Other Issues in terms of reliability.
 HuffPost (formerly The Huffington Post) is a news website based in New York City.
-Founded in 2005 by Ariana Huffington, Andrew Breitbart and others, HuffPost is now owned by Verizon Media, a division of Verizon Communications.
+Founded in 2005 by Ariana Huffington, Andrew Breitbart and others, HuffPost was owned by Verizon Media, a division of Verizon Communications.
 In November 2020, it was announced that Verizon Media had sold HuffPost to BuzzFeed.
 In 2012 the website won a Pulitzer Prize for National Reporting.
-Ad Fontes Media rates HuffPost as skews left in terms of bias and as most reliable in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.